kenatiod/MUT/Understanding Machine Understanding.md

 Bob: It's like opening a door to a hall of mirrors stretching into infinity.
 At some point, the AI could become so consumed by modeling its own thought processes that it loses touch with the external world and any practical goals.

+{ Insert Fig. 7.1.1 -- Bob and Alice in a hall of mirrors }

 Alice: Which could be disastrous, especially if we're talking about superintelligent AI systems with vast computational resources at their disposal.
 I can't even fathom the energy demands if an advanced AI went into an unconstrained hyper-metacognitive fugue across a distributed cloud architecture.

 Bob: *whistles* You're not kidding.
 We could be looking at an existential risk scenario where the AI essentially burns up the entire global energy supply just spinning in endless loops of self-reflection.